seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 ## July 2020

+### Results of week 11: July 20-July 24

+- MIT Projects: Dedicated major work this week.
+Currently huge issues with correct tracking.
+Will work through weekend convinced I will achieve proper results.
+Writing a paper on the side.
+Will be counted as this week's blog article and published there.
+- DL-Scientist: This week only MIT is a priority.
+- Project: Paused until further steps are possible.
+- Public Voice: Blog article on MIT project.
+- Leisure: Amazing trip through West Ireland last weekend, hiccups with G. reduced this week's output.
+Weekend will be used to support progress.

 ### Results of week 11: July 10-July 17

 - MIT Project: Almost my entire contributions went into the project see below, which is why I will only do MIT from Monday until July 28, and only a blog next Friday.